Dolli2005/app-map-oil-wells/README.md

 # app-geologia
-An app that maps all oil wells around Brazil.
+An appliance that maps all oil wells around the Brazil.